 We will also be looking to address water quality issues both in the groundwater and surface water (rivers and ditches).
 The aim for this part of the project is to work with farmers to trial different land management techniques including;

-Bottom left-right: silt traps hold sediment and prevent it entering rivers and ditches.
+Bottom (l-r): 1.
+Attenuation ponds are ways of managing land runoff/drainage to improve water quality in rivers; 2 & 3. silt traps hold sediment and prevent it entering rivers and ditches.

 Filtering out impurities

 We would also like to trial ways of filtering the abstracted water before it enters the groundwater to see if this improves the water quality.
 This would include using unimproved grassland or woodlands as the infiltration point or to install a layer of woodchips for the water to filter through before entering the aquifer.